yanghr/DeepHoyer/mnist/README.md

 python element.py --reg [regularization type] --decay [regularization strength] --pretrained
 ```

 By default the model will be trained for 250 epochs with learning rate 0.001.
 These hyperparameters can be controlled with `--epochs` and `--lr` respectively.
 The valid input to the `--reg` flag are integers from 0 to 4, which stands for 0:None 1:L1 2:Hoyer 3:HS 4:Transformed L1 respectively.
+Use the `--pretrained` flag if pretrained dense model is available.

 The trained model will be saved to path `'saves/elt_(args.decay)_(args.reg_type).pth'`.
 Note that at this stage the model haven't been pruned yet, so it should still be a dense model but with a lot of close-to-zero elements.